rhiot/rhiot/docs/readme.md

 [Developers Console](https://console.developers.google.com) to get your client identifier, secret and configure the accepted redirect URIs.
 If `GOOGLE_OAUTH_REDIRECT_URI` variable is net given, `http://localhost:9000` will be used.

+Rhiot Cloud relies on the MongoDB to store some of the data processed by it.
+For example MongoDB backend is the default store used by the device management cloudlet's Leshan server.
+By default the MongoDB data is stored in the `mongodb_data` volume container.
+If such volume doesn't exist, Rhiot Cloud script will create it for you.

 ### Device management cloudlet

 Device management cloudlet provides backend service for registering and tracking devices connected to the Rhiot Cloud.